Algorithms for the ferromagnetic Potts model on expanders: Low-Temperature Algorithms

 Rewriting Lemma~\ref{lem:maingroundstate} in this terminology gives us that

 Thus, approximating $\widetilde\Xi$ is a viable avenue for approximating $Z_G(q,\beta)$.
 There is one final complication, however, related to the fact that $\widetilde\Xi$ is not precisely the partition function $\Xi$ of the low-temperature polymer model defined above.
-This is due to the restriction of the sum defining $\widetilde\Xi$ to $\Lambda$ such that $\|\Lambda\|<n/2$.
 Since the standard algorithmic setup (Theorem~\ref{thm:algorithm}) allows us to approximate $\Xi$ and approximately sample from the associated polymer measure $\nu$, we must additionally show that restricting to $\Lambda$ such that $\|\Lambda\|<n/2$ does not harm the approximation too much.
-The proof of the low-temperature case of Theorem~\ref{thm:mainpotts} therefore follows from the following two lemmas and the standard algorithmic setup (Theorem~\ref{thm:algorithm}).
+The proof of the low-temperature case of Theorem~\ref{thm:mainpotts} therefore follows from the following two lemmas and the standard algorithmic setup of Theorem~\ref{thm:algorithm}.

 \begin{lemma} For $\Xi$ and $\widetilde{\Xi}$ as defined above, we have

 \end{lemma}

 \begin{lemma} For every $\epsilon\in(0,1)$, there exist $d_0(\epsilon)$ and an absolute constant $c$ such that for every $d\ge d_0$, $q\ge d^c$ and $\beta \ge (1+\eps)\beta_o(q,d)$, the Koteck\'y--Preiss condition (see~\eqref{eqn:KPcondition} in Theorem~\ref{thm:KP}) holds for the low-temperature polymer model with $f(\gam)=\frac{\eps v_\gam \ln q}{4d}$ and $g(\gam)=\frac{\eps \nabla_\gam \ln q}{4d} + \frac{v_\gam}{d}$. \end{lemma}